 - Small entering class sizes of 12-15 students

-- Applied and practical research skills in data science using the R programming language
+- Applied and practical research skills in statistics using the R programming language

 - Optional concentration areas